Halliwell Jones Stadium: Brian Bevan monuments

 Two monuments to Australian winger and world record try scorer Brian Bevan, who played for Warrington 1945–62 (scoring 740 tries for the Wire), are featured at the stadium.
 One, a statue of him, had previously been placed in the middle of a roundabout (known as Brian Bevan island) close to Wolves' old Wilderspool ground.
 This was moved to the Halliwell Jones Stadium with the team.
 The other, a mural showing Bevan's face made from 'Primrose and Blue' bricks, the traditional Warrington colours was created specifically for the location.

 Two other tributes to ex-players at the ground are the naming of the South-East quadrant the Jack Fish corner, and the road the stadium is on Mike Gregory Way.

 Layout

 North Stand

 The North Stand is the main stand of the ground, housing hospitality, changing rooms and dugout.

 East Stand

 The East Stand is situated behind the goal posts and is an all seater stand with hospitality boxes.
 In 2011, the corners next to the stand were filled in to increase the capacity.

 South Stand

 The South Stand runs along the side of the pitch and is terraced.
-It also houses the scoreboard and TV gauntry.
+It also houses the scoreboard and TV gantry.